lmlg/libsref/doc/design.md

 Reference counting is a method for managing memory.
 With reference counting, an object has an associated _reference count_ - an integer that specifies the number of users that  particular object has.
 Every object starts with a reference count of 1, and with each time it is used, this count is incremented;
 similarly, when it is no longer used, the count drops by 1.
 When the reference count reaches 0, it is deallocated and no longer valid.

 ## Reference counting in memory-unsafe languages

-Reference countins is quite common in the runtime of several high level languages like Python or Perl.
+Reference counting is quite common in the runtime of several high level languages like Python or Perl.
 However, when applied to languages like C and C++, care must be taken when multiple threads are involved.